Fractional CFO for Plumbing Companies

 Then there are the weather events.
 The Winter Storm Uri freeze in 2021 showed every plumbing company in Texas what a demand spike looks like.
 Pipes burst across the metroplex, and shops that were financially prepared to scale up — hiring temporary labor, stocking materials in advance of the next freeze — made significant revenue.
 Those who were not prepared scrambled and left money on the table.

 The DFW plumbing market is competitive.
 Between established local shops, franchise operations, and PE-backed platforms entering the market, differentiation matters.
 Companies that know their numbers, can demonstrate consistent margins, and have documented processes stand out — both to customers and to potential acquirers.
+That level of financial discipline is the core of what our fractional CFO services deliver.

 The Private Equity Opportunity